WalterNadalin/ParallelFFT/README.md

 which will compile (if necessary) and run immediately after.

 ## Other
-Use:
--`make plot` to plot pretty things
+Use `make plot` to plot pretty things

 <img src="./plots/animation.gif" alt="Drawing" style="width: 500px;"/>